 A business bank account can also help you keep track of your business expenses.

 Self-assessment tax return

 Before you even start your business you will need to register for self-assessment with HMRC.
-They will provide you with log in details which will allow you to file your tax return when the deadline comes around (which is the 31st of January every year, for the previous tax year).
-For example for the tax year 2018/2019, you will need to pay for your taxes and National Insurance Contributions (NICs) by 31st January 2019.
+They will provide you with login details which will allow you to file your tax return when the deadline comes around (which is the 31st of January every year, for the previous tax year).
+For example for the tax year 2019/2020, you will need to pay for your taxes and National Insurance Contributions (NICs) by 31st January 2019.
 The tax year is from 6th April of every year to 5th April of the following year.
 Although the self-assessment tax return deadline is 31st January, you can pay your taxes any time after the end of the tax year.
 More on filing your self-assessment tax return for the self-employed.